carloszimm/rx-scraping-msr22/README.md

 # ReactiveX Operators Scraping
 Provides a script to scrape the information about ReactiveX operators from official Rx Distribuition sources.
-Scripts used for the paper:
+Scripts used for the following paper during the 19th International Conference on Mining Software Repositories (MSR '22):
 > Mining the Usage of Reactive Programming APIs: A Mining Study on GitHub and Stack Overflow.

 The following sources are currently scraped: